jpoliveira08/tic-tac-toe/README.md

-# TicTacToe Project in Java
+# <strong>TicTacToe Project in Java</strong>

- The project was developed to apply Java basics contents that i've been learning during the journey to become a Java developer.
+ <p>The project was developed to apply Java basics contents that i've been learning during the journey to become a Java developer.</p>

-## Contents of the Project
+## <strong>Contents of the Project</strong>

-At this moment, the project contains five classes
+At this moment, the project contains five classes.
  - Players
  - Pieces
  - GameBoard
  - Logic
  - Game (***with main method***)

- ## How this code works</p>
+ ## <strong>How this code works</strong>

  ### Class <strong>Players</strong>

+<p>This class was create to apply the methods Gatters and Setters.
+Also is used to request the move of corresponding player.</p>